roman-milk/roman-milk.github.io/pet-mommyslut.md

  "Take my clit into your mouth, baby," I requested, "swallow it whole."
 Again he obeyed, and the minute my swollen needy clit was in his mouth I screamed, "Oh God fuck, son, now lick Mommy's clit, suck it hard, make Mommy come."
 He increased the pressure and my moans became louder as my inevitable orgasm began to rise.
 "Oh God, son.
 Make Mommy your slut, make me come and I am yours unconditionally, baby.
 Is that what you want, son?
 Your very own Mommy- sluuuuuuut," I screamed, as he surprised me by sliding two fingers without warning deep inside me.
 Like a veteran pussy pleaser, he hooked his fingers inside me and found my g-spot in seconds.
 On contact, I wailed and my legs stiffened.

  The mixture of the pleasure of having my g-spot tapped like a drum, mixed with the long ignored desire of submission, twisted with the reality of the taboo incestuous act I was willingly committing and I was a bundle of goo in seconds and babbling like a teenage slut.
 "Oh God Michael, you got Mommy, you got Mommy, oh fuck, oh fuck, yes Michael, uh, ah, uuuuuuuuuh, fuuuuuuck, Mommy's coming baaaaaaby, don't stoooooop," I screamed, grabbing my son's head to add even more pleasure on my exploding cunt.
 It was easily the best, most intense, toe tingling, leg stiffing, cunt dripping, mind numbing orgasm I had ever experienced.
 Pleasure pulsed through my very being and I knew in this brief moment of euphoria, what Heaven feels like: a brief moment of acceptance of what I had just done and what I knew I would be doing over and over.
-Report_Story #3